GeospatialPython/pyshp/README.md

 	>>> r = shapefile.Reader('shapefiles/test/dtype')
 	>>> assert r.record(0) == ['Hello', 'World', 'World'*50]

-Date fields are created using the 'D' type.
+Date fields are created using the 'D' type, and can be created using either date objects, lists, or a YYYYMMDD formatted string.
 Field length or decimal have no impact on this type:

 	>>> from datetime import date